cwangjiang/Takens_protein/README.md

 This generate `X.mat`, which is an N by 9 matrix, and the embedding of all 100,000 points in to the dMap space, but we only care about the first two colums, since they correspond to <img src="https://latex.codecogs.com/gif.latex?\psi_2,\psi_3">.

-- Then compute head to tail distance using `compute_h2t.m`, here we don't use the subsamplings, we use the full trajectory, so that the resolution of the h2t(t) is high enough.
+- Then compute head to tail distance using `compute_h2t.m`, here we don't use the subsamplings, we use the full trajectory with 1,000,000 points, so that the resolution of the h2t(t) is high enough.
 ```bash
 >> compute_h2t
 ```